 Now we will talk about the contending coffee grinder.
-Wilfa is a Norwegian company that prides itself on making authentic Norwegian-styled products that bring your everyday coffee ritual to a new level.
+Wilfa is a Norwegian company that prides itself for making authentic Norwegian-styled products that bring your everyday coffee ritual a new level.
 The full model name is Wilfa Svart Aroma Coffee Grinder CGWS-130B.
 But we will refer to it in this article as just Wilfa Svart.

 The Wilfa Svart is a chic and stylish way to start your morning.
 It too has a DC motor which is an upgrade from previous Wilfa models.
 The upgraded motor present in the Wilfa Svart makes your coffee grinding experience a silent and accurate operation.
 The Wilfa Svart coffee grinder has just 5 different grind level settings that will help you personalize the coffee beans to your preferred grind.
 However, it is not compatible with espresso.